Frequently Asked Questions

 We prepare our diverse student body to be citizens and entrepreneurs that create just, democratic communities, and thriving green economies that restore the natural world that sustains us, ready to meet the challenges of citizenship, work, and life-long learning in the 21st century.
 We put innovative tools and the power of informed optimism in the hands of tomorrow’s leaders.

-Excelling in both traditional and innovative curriculum areas, our students earn actively, think critically, and solve problems creatively and collaboratively developing the knowledge and skills to redesign our communities for social, economic, and ecological sustainability.
+Excelling in both traditional and innovative curriculum areas, our students learn actively, think critically, and solve problems creatively and collaboratively.
+They develop the knowledge and skills to build our communities for social, economic, and ecological sustainability.
 Our interdisciplinary academic program features hands-on, community-based learning that supports students in solving real-world problems.

 WHAT IS SUSTAINABILITY EDUCATION?